Hey lovely Readers!

 Love gets ugly.”

 In the simplest terms, I loved this book.
 I really had no expectations for it beyond just enjoying Colleen Hoover as an author.
-But I was expecting to be able to relate to the story, to feel it so deeply.
-There’s not one thing I didn’t like about this story.
+But I wasn’t expecting to be able to relate to the story, to feel it so deeply.
+There’s not one thing I didn’t love about this story.

 “Ugly love becomes you.
 Consumes you.
 Makes you hate it all.
 Makes you realize that all the beautiful parts aren’t even worth it.
 Without the beautiful, you’ll never risk feeling the ugly.
 So you give it all up.
 You give it all up.
 You never want love again, no matter what kind it is, because no type of love will ever be worth living through the ugly love again.”